THE MANY PHASES OF A CAR WRECK CLAIM

 The next step in the process is for you to recieve the treatment you need.
 For everyone this is different.
 Some people may only need to go to their MD and get prescription medicine.
 Others may also need therapy.
 Then you have others who have more serious injuries.
 These people may need MRI, epidural injections, visit an ortho and some may actually need surgery.
 Everybody is different.
 No one person is the same.
-Therefore, here at Orihuela and Associates, PLLC we make sure you are able to get the treatment you need.
+Therefore, I make sure you are able to get the treatment you need.

-Also take note, insurance companies categorize your injuries.
-Although it may take you 8 weeks to recover from a car accident, the insurance comapny will say that it takes most people 6 weeks to recover.
+Also, take note, insurance companies categorize your injuries.
+Although it may take you 8 weeks to recover from a car accident, the insurance company will say that it takes most people 6 weeks to recover.
 They will only want to pay 6 weeks worth of treatment instead of the 8 you recieve.
 They will pigeon hole your injuries to fit what works best for them, not works best for you.
-This is why its important to hire a lawyer.
+This is why it's important to hire a lawyer.
 You want someone who is looking out for your best interest.

 SERVICE OF PROCESS

 This is the process of notifying the Defendant that legal action has been filed with Court.
 This can take up to 60 days after the suit is filed.
 Many things can go wrong at this stage.
 Sometimes the address the attorney has of that individual is incorrect.
 The Defendant has moved since the accident.
 Maybe the Defendant is avoiding service in order to avoid taking responsibility.

 Thus, there can be a delay in getting the process of litigation moving forward.
 A lawyer at this stage should be able to obtain new address information and if the Defendant is in fact avoiding service an attorney can get an order whereby service can be done by leaving the document at the home or work of the individual.